qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 ### Includes

 Includes are used to reuse the result of another key and merge it with the local data.
-Includes may also used standalone without the `style` key but this is merely the same like an alias.
+Includes may also be used standalone without the `style` key but this is merely the same like an alias.
 An alias is the faster and better choice in this case.